zowe/zowe-explorer-vscode/README.md

 * Enabled editing of search filters.
 * Enabled editing of ASCII files in USS.
-* Improved text in confirmation dialogues.
+* Improved text in confirmation dialogs.
 * Reorganized the Data Sets context menu to match the order of commands recommended by VSCode.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).